 Why do you need a will and estate plan?

-Creating an estate plan protects you, your estate and your loved ones, while you are living as well as upon your death.
-Here are a few reasons to plan ahead and develop an estate plan.
+A will and estate plan protects you, your estate and your loved ones during your lifetime and beyond.
+Here are a few more reasons to plan ahead and develop an estate plan.

 1. Choose how your assets are managed

-When someone dies without a will, or dies intestate, the court appoints an administrator to deal with the affairs, including the collection of assets, the filing of tax returns and the payment of debts.
-In choosing not to prepare a will, not only do you not choose who will be the executor of your estate, you do not direct who will receive what assets and when.
+When someone dies without a will (or “dies intestate”) the court appoints an administrator to deal with the affairs, including the collection of assets, the filing of tax returns and the payment of debts.
+If you choose not to prepare a will, you forfeit the choice of who will be the executor of your estate and who will receive what assets and when.

 2. Avoid delays with estate administration

-Communicating with various service providers, government agencies including the Canada Revenue Agency (CRA) and service bureaus can be complicated without a will or EPA, resulting in delays that can otherwise be avoided.
-In other cases, elections relating to income tax filing that would benefit the estate or a beneficiary cannot be exercised if there is not a valid will or EPA.
+Communicating with service providers, government agencies—including the Canada Revenue Agency (CRA)—and service bureaus can be complicated without a will or EPA, causing avoidable delays.
+Strategic decisions relating to income tax filing that would benefit the estate or a beneficiary cannot be made if there isn’t a valid will or EPA.

-One of the most important reasons to have an estate plan is to protect minor children and beneficiaries with special needs.
+One of the most important reasons to have an estate plan is to protect minors and beneficiaries with disabilities.

 Creating an estate plan will help you to minimize income taxes and other costs that can be incurred by your estate.